DanielTakeshi/IL_ROS_HSR/README.md

 Soshi Iba, John Canny, Ken Goldberg
 - https://arxiv.org/abs/1809.09810

-This repository will not be updated further, to ensure that code can be re-run as needed to reproduce results.
+**This repository will not be updated further, to ensure that code can be re-run as needed to reproduce results**.
 To see any follow-up work, [check out the BerkeleyAutomation version][2] of this repository (use a separate virtualenv).

 If you want to see the old README I had before I removed images to save memory, [look at this from my homepage][1].
 It contains some outdated stuff so please take this with a grain of salt.